Living in Canada means being surrounded by small businesses that make almost everything we do easier, more enjoyable or both.

 Your opinion matters — 85% of small business owners say word-of-mouth referrals are the best way to acquire local customers.
 If you’re practicing social distancing, spread the love on social media.
 The simplest way to do that is to follow the social feeds of your favorite businesses and like or comment when they post.

-I love giving gift cards for small businesses because it’s a great way to put your money where your mouth is.
+I love giving gift cards for small businesses because it’s a great way to support them.
 You not only guarantee income to the business you recommend, you also send a new customer to their store or website.

 If a small business has done you right, return the favor by leaving them a glowing recommendation on a review site like Yelp, Zagat, TripAdvisor, Angie's List, HomeAdvisor, Groupon, OpenTable, or GrubHub.
 Be sure to mention they’re a small business.
 Share the name of the owner or any employees who gave you great service.
 And be specific about why this business is one of your favorites.